thestackcollective/curriculum-site/module2/lessons/networking.md

 1. **Current Connection who Works as a Developer:** Maybe there is a "loose tie" or someone you're not close with, such as a high school acquaintance or past coworker who you could reach out to.
 Or, if you already talk to a developer regularly, such as if they are a sibling, you could ask them to introduce you to someone they know.

 2. **Someone You Share Something in Common With:** LinkedIn is excellent for finding folks you have something in common with.
-Maybe you both went to Turing or a coding school in general, or you both worked at the same library, or live in the same city, or you can see from LinkedIn you share a connection, or if you attended college you can look for fellow alumni.
+Maybe you both went to TheStackCollective or a coding school in general, or you both worked at the same library, or live in the same city, or you can see from LinkedIn you share a connection, or if you attended college you can look for fellow alumni.

 3. **Cold Outreach:** You'd be shocked how often strangers are happy to chat if you demonstrate your genuine interest in speaking with them in particular.
 You can think about your dream company or industry and find someone who works there on LinkedIn.